-\begin{remark} The locale corresponding to free frame on a poset $P$ is $\Sigma^{\mathscr{I}P}$ where $\mathscr{I}P$ is the \emph{ideal completion} of $P$.
+\begin{rem} The locale corresponding to the free frame on a poset $P$ is $\Sigma^{\mathscr{I}P}$ where $\mathscr{I}P$ is the \emph{ideal completion} of $P$.
 In the case above, the ideal completion of $(2^*)\op$ is actually already the desired dcpo.
-Nonetheless, it is still interesting to see that this fits into our general approach. \end{remark}
+Nonetheless, it is still interesting to see that this fits into our general approach. \end{rem}